 Article 46 regulates invalidity of results.
-The grounds for invalidation are not clear in the English text and paragraphs (4), (7), and (8) appear to be contradictory.
+The grounds for invalidation are not clear in the English text and paragraphs (4) and (5) appear to be contradictory.
 Subparagraphs (a) and (b) of paragraph (4) appear to state the single principle that invalidation should occur only where an electoral irregularity could have affected the determination of the winning candidate.
-Sub-paragraphs (c) and (d) of paragraph (4), and paragraphs (7) and (8), however, apply criteria that disregards this single principle and focuses on the electoral irregularity that was committed.
+The second sub-paragraph (c) of paragraph (5), however, appears to apply criteria that disregards this single principle and focuses on the electoral irregularity that was committed.
 The OSCE/ODIHR recommends that Article 46 be clarified and that invalidation should occur only where an electoral irregularity could have affected the determination of the winning candidate, regardless of the nature of the electoral irregularity.
 Further, any electoral irregularity, regardless of the nature of the irregularity, should be justification for invalidation if the irregularity could have affected the determination of the winning candidate.

 Article 48 provides for the publication of election results.
+Regrettably, an amendment to paragraph (4) of Article 48 has deleted the requirement that the results of subordinate commissions be included in the published results.
 The OSCE/ODIHR recommends that paragraph (4) of the article be amended to require that publication of results must be in the form of tables with all relevant details, which will enable all interested parties to audit the outcome of the elections from polling stations, through intermediate levels, to the CEC level.
 The tables should include the number of voters in each polling station who used the mobile ballot box and other alternative voting procedures in order to identify particular areas where the proportion of votes cast using mobile or other alternative voting procedures is unusually high, which may be an indicator of electoral fraud.
-42